Modoc sucker: Reproduction

 They are very selective about time, temperature, place, and current speed when spawning.
-In detail, they prefer to spawn on the bottom of fine to medium gravel ponds at water temperatures of 13.3 to 16.1 degrees Celsius from midday to mid-afternoon, approximately 10:00 a.m. to 4:00 pm.
+In detail, they prefer to spawn on the bottom of fine to medium gravel ponds at water temperatures of 13.3 to 16.1 C from midday to mid-afternoon, approximately 10:00 a.m. to 4:00 pm.
 Water flow in the creek during their spawning period generally varied from 42.7 to 56.8-liter per second.
-Spawning usually occurs in water 15 centimeters (6 inches) deep.
+Spawning usually occurs in water 15 cm deep.
 After selecting a suitable site, one female and usually three males, one on either side and one behind, complete the spawning behavior.
 Spawning occurs during a 6- to 8-second interval when eggs and spawn are released simultaneously.